GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Plight Swing** (*unique*)
 $7,000 , 4.25 lbs.
 Longsword
-A sword which has saved many a man and woman in desperate times. *WHile user is vulnerable, they gain a +3 bonus to attacks*.
+A sword which has saved many a man and woman in desperate times. *While user is vulnerable, they gain a +3 bonus to attacks*.
 If name is known, *anytime the user presses attack while already vulnerable- they gain a bonus to the attack for the purpose of determining a critical equal to their current number of wounds*.

 **Rai** (*unique*)